-Uterine fibroids are benign tumors that are made up of the muscle and connective tissue from the wall of the uterus (womb).
+Uterine fibroids are benign growths that are made up of the muscle and connective tissue from the wall of the uterus (womb).
 Fibroids may grow as a single nodule or in clusters and may range in size from 1 mm to more than 20 cm (8 inches) in diameter.
 They may grow within the wall of the uterus or they may project into the interior cavity or toward the outer surface of the uterus.
 In rare cases, they may grow on stems projecting from the surface of the uterus.
+Each patient with fibroids may have varying symptoms, sizes, number, and location.
+Each fibroid is unique and one of a kind, which requires individualization of therapeutic options.

 What causes uterine fibroids?